kytos/documentation/tutorials/napps/create_your_napp.rst

 ..
 TODO:: Set the time

-The average time to go throught it is: ``XX min``
+The average time to go throught this is: ``XX min``

 What you will learn
 ====================
 * How to create a basic NApp
-* How your NApp comunicate with the Controller
+* How your NApp comunicate with the Kytos Controller
-* How to install, test and debug your NApp
+* How to install, test, and debug your NApp

 What you will need
 ===================